StewAlexander-com/Awesome-Mnemonics/README.md

 # Awesome-Mnemonics
-Awesome mnemonics (aka _memory hacks_) to help with problem solving and other stuff
+Awesome mnemonics (aka "_memory hacks_") to help with problem solving and other stuff

 ## Table of Contents